Filter IR specification

 Section titled “The expression Escape Hatch”The expression field on both PrFilters and PipelineFilters is not

-part of the IR.
-It is a raw ADO condition string applied directly to the Agent
+part of the filter IR.
+It is a raw ADO condition string contributed to the

 Pass 2: Validation